The Etymology of Pipefitters: How Did They Come to Be Called Plumbers?

 What is the source of the term ""plumbing""?

-What has the profession of plumbing changed over time?
+What has the profession of plumbing changed in the intervening years?

-The profession of plumbing has changed significantly over the centuries, with new techniques and materials continuously being invented.
-Today plumbers are highly trained professionals who undergo extensive training and certifications to ensure they are able to provide the best service to their customers.
+The plumbing profession has evolved significantly over the centuries as the latest materials and methods continually being created.
+Today plumbers are highly educated professionals who have undergone extensive training and certification to ensure they can provide the highest quality service to their clients.

-Which are some of the common plumbing issues that homeowners experience?
+Which are some of the frequent plumbing problems homeowners face?

-To become a plumber generally, you need to finish an apprenticeship and then obtain a plumbing license.
-Some states also require plumbers to pass a certification exam.
+In order to become a plumber, you typically need to complete an apprenticeship program and get a plumbing permit.
+Certain states require that plumbers pass a test for certification.